JOHN SCHNOBRICH / UNSPLASH

 Return from abroad or change of University: How to get external credits acknowledged?

 When you return from one or two semesters of study abroad, or after you changed your university to Heidelberg, you can get your credits from the other university converted into Heidelberg University credits.
-Here is the procedure:
+Here is the procedure (there is also an extensive tutorial):

 • Fill out the web form.